11 Ways to Make Money at the Beach and Still Have Fun

 This could be as simple as an hour's walking tour.
 You could include talks about the local area, history, the beach, shells, fishing, birdwatching, pollution the changing landscape of beach life etc.

-If you are a bit rusty with the history of the local area, go to the library and study about it, not only will this be beneficial to your new role as a tour guide, it will be interesting.
+If you are a bit rusty with the history of the local area, go to the library and study about it, not only will this be beneficial to your new role as a tour guide, it will be interesting as well.

 11. Rent Out Beach Huts